Maurice Cornforth: Life

 Cornforth was born in Willesden, London, in 1909, and educated at University College School, where he was friends with Stephen Spender.
-In 1925 he went up to University College London, graduating in 1929, and then went on to Trinity College, Cambridge, where he was the only student on a specialised course in logic, taught by Moore, Braithwaite, and Wittgenstein.
+In 1925 he went up to University College London, graduating in 1929, and then went on as an affiliated student to read Part II of the Moral Sciences Tripos at Trinity College, Cambridge, where he was the only student on a specialised course in logic, taught by Moore, Braithwaite, and Wittgenstein.
 In 1931, after graduating, Cornforth was awarded a three-year research scholarship at Trinity.
-In the summer of the same year he joined the Communist Party, setting up the party's first organisation at Cambridge; and in the autumn married a fellow Cambridge student, Kitty Klugmann, sister of James.
+In the summer of the same year he joined the Communist Party, setting up the party's first organisation at Cambridge with fellow students such as David Guest; and in the autumn married a fellow Cambridge student, Kitty Klugmann, sister of James.
 From 1933 Cornforth worked full-time for the Communist Party in East Anglia.

 Rejected for military service on medical grounds, during the Second World War Cornforth worked as a farm labourer.
 He published his first work, Science Versus Idealism, in 1946.
 In 1950 he was appointed as managing director of Lawrence & Wishart, a post he held until 1975, during which period he was responsible for the publishing of Marx's and Engels's Collected Works.

 Cornforth died aged 71 in Islington, London, in 1980, leaving a widow, Kathleen Elliott, his second wife.